GSA/fpki-guides/pages/fpki_crawler_howto.md

 * Click on any dot in the FPKI Graph to see that CA's inbound and outbound relationships.

-Each CA validating to COMMON should have an AIA extension in its public certificate that defines a Uniform Resource Locator (URL) where certificates issued to signing CA can be found.
-Following each CA certificate’s AIA chain should result in finding the certificate that is certified by COMMON.
-Each CA should also have a Subject Information Access (SIA) extension in its public certificate that defines a URL where all CA certificates that it has issued can be found.
+Each CA that validates to COMMON should have an Authority Information Access (AIA) extension in its public certificate that gives a Uniform Resource Locator (URL) where you can see the certificates issued to the signing CA. If you follow each CA certificate’s AIA chain, it will lead you to the COMMON-certified certificate.
+Each CA should also have a Subject Information Access (SIA) extension in its public certificate that gives a URL where you can see all CA certificates that it has issued.

 ## FPKI Crawler Output Files

 The [FPKI Crawler](https://fpki-graph.fpki-lab.gov/crawler/){:target="_blank"}_ (_AIA Crawler Results_ webpage) offers output files in CSV, HTML, XML, and .p7b formats to help you understand and administer your certificate Key Store and build a Trust Store.

-{% include alert-info.html heading="The FPKI Crawler uses Authority Information Access (AIA) and Subject Information Access (SIA) extensions to find all CA certificates." content="Each CA public certificate should contain AIA and SIA extensions.
-The AIA extension will give a Uniform Resource Locator (URL) where you can find the certificates issued to the signing CA. An AIA chain will lead you to the COMMON-certified CA certificate for download.
-The SIA will give you a URL to a list of all certificates issued by a CA." %}

-{% include alert-info.html heading="The FPKI Crawler uses AIA and SIA extensions to find all CA certificates." content="Each CA public certificate should contain these extensions.
-The AIA extension will give a Uniform Resource Locator (URL) where you can find the certificates issued to the signing CA. An AIA chain will lead you to the COMMON-certified CA certificate for download.
-The SIA will give you a URL where you can find all certificates issued by a CA." %}

 ### Public Certificates for Analysis and Reporting